11.8.2020 – 08:25z

 Now, you can taxi through the dedicated route towards the holding point, during approaching the holding point, the Ground will contact you to switch frequencies.

-Read also: PMDG Shares New Development Update About 777 for MSFS
+Read also: FSLabs Releases New Update to the A321ceo for MSFS 2020

 (in case of no further coverage)